Oh no! We may not fully support the browser or device software you are using !

 - Gross Income Test – Your qualifying relative cannot have a gross income in excess of the dependent exemption amount for the year.
-The gross income limit for both 2020 and 2021 is $4,300.
+The gross income limit for 2022 is $4,400.

 - Support Test – Generally, you must provide more than half of your qualifying relative's total support.
 Special rules may apply when more than one person is providing support for an individual or for children of divorced or separated parents.